packetghostyt/packetghostyt/data-broker-removal.md

 - Offers **screenshot-based proof**
 - Covers over 300+ brokers
 - Doesn’t own biased review websites
-- Is priced fairly and has a usable free plan
+- Is priced fairly and has a usable free plan (even cheaper with code "packetghost" for 20% off)

 It’s not the focus of this project, but it’s a tool I trust — so I support it.